I-Outerstellar/SFML-Extension/README.md

 - Z-Indexes of shapes and buttons cannot be different between multiple scenes

-- Cannot make a derived class from GameScene.
+- Cannot make a derived class from GameScene, unless you are only changing a method's behaviour instead of adding a new attribute/method.
 Please use its properties map instead to achieve similar behaviour.

 - Works alongside SFML methods rather than using new, original ones (this project was not made to reinvent the wheel)

-# Future Plans

-- Support of sprites and sprite buttons

-- Putting all the .hpp and .cpp files into folders

-- Any necessary cleanup